codinglabsau/inertia-form-builder/docs/grid.md

 </script>

 # Grouping elements together
-One thing that we hate is a really long form we love the ability to group related elements together to reduce this size but also help the user relate certain elements together.
-By defining our parent `component` as `Grid` then defining our schema as an object with our attributes.
+One thing that we hate is a really long form, we love the ability to group related elements together to reduce this size but also help the user relate certain elements together.
+By defining our parent `component` as `Grid` then defining our schema as an object with our attributes, we can customise which elements are on a grid together.

 ```vue
 <script setup>